Air Conditioning Frequently Asked Questions

 The cooling capacity of an air conditioner is measured by the amount of heat that the system can extract from the environment, as measured in British Thermal Units (BTUs).
 The term “ton” refers not to weight, but to the amount of BTUs that it takes each hour to freeze one ton of water over a single 24-hour period, which is 12,000 BTUs.
 Generally, one ton of cooling capacity is required for every 600-square-foot area.

 7. How does my cooling system move air through my home?

-Air conditioning systems work by using refrigerant to extract heat from the air as a fan pulls household air over the unit’s evaporator coils.
-An air handler distributes the cooled air through ductwork to supply vents in conditioned spaces.
-Return grilles draw household air back through the air ducts to the evaporator where the air distribution cycle continues until the temperature set on the air conditioning system’s thermostat is reached.
+Ac systems work by using freon to take heat from the air as a fan pulls household air over the unit’s coils.
+An air handler moves the cooled air through ductwork to supply vents in conditioned spaces.
+Return grilles draw air back through the air ducts to the coil where the air cycle continues until the temp set on the ac system’s thermostat is reached.

 Certified Appliance is a family owned and operated business serving Las Vegas for over 15 year.
 We offer a one hour response time for repairs, as well as fully stocked trucks. therefore most repairs are complete on the first visit .
 Call Today for AC Repair or service 702-877-1000